Filing Taxes in a Common-Law Relationship: 4 Top Things to Know

 What happens if you separate from your common-law partner?

 We know it’s tough to think about your relationship taking a turn for the worst, but it’s always good to know the hypothetical.
 In order to officially be considered separated by the CRA, you and your common-law partner must be separated for a minimum of 90 days.
-If you’re receiving benefits during your separation, you must notify the CRA by the end of the month from when your relationship status changed and pay back any benefits received during that time period.
+If you’re receiving benefits during your separation, you must notify the CRA at the end of the 90-day period and pay back any benefits received during that time period.
 And you won’t want to do that, trust us, so it’s best to keep the CRA in the loop.

 While you might not be ready to change your Facebook status to single, it’s a good idea to keep the CRA in the loop on your love life by filling out the RC65 Marital Status Change form and either mailing it to a tax center near you or taking the easier route and updating your CRA My Account Online profile.